 Figure 8: South Otago fixed-site and random-site potting survey catch rates of all blue cod by survey year.
 Error bars are 95% confidence intervals.
-The 2010 survey used three strata, and subsequent surveys used 6 strata.
-Catch rates are also shown for the three strata used in 2010 for the random-site surveys.
+The 2010 survey used three of the six strata (1, 3, and 6), and subsequent surveys used all six strata.
+Catch rates are also shown for the three strata used in 2010 for the subsequent random-site surveys.